Here’s how George Santos could still be removed from office

 But none of that may matter if the machinations of the US House of Representatives conspire against him.

-On 31 January, Mr Santos announced that he is stepping down from his committee assignments following a meeting with House Speaker Kevin McCarthy.

 As of now, there’s little reason to expect that Mr Santos will be fully expelled from Congress.
-He does face the potential for an Ethics Committee investigation following the request for such a probe by two New York lawmakers, Dan Goldman and Ritchie Torres, but the allegations they spell out (dishonesty about his background during his 2022 race) are unlikely to amount to a full expulsion.
 More likely is the chamber voting to censure him, though even that action is questionable given the single-digit Republican majority over which Mr McCarthy presides.

 That could change, however, if examinations of Mr Santos’s financial background, and in particular his campaign contributions, yields evidence of wrongdoing.
 Politico Playbook and other publications have already noted a number of questionable items on the filings, including a large amount of donations just a hair under the $200 threshold, as well as two loans to his campaign reclassified from previously being sourced from his personal funds.